stillonearth/CheckersOnBevy/README.md

-# Checkers Game on Rust and Bevy, OpenAI Gym Environment and AI Agent based on Monte Carlo Tree Search (MCTS) with neural heuristics (AlphaZero) on Python and PyTorch
+# 🏁 Checkers Game on 🦀 Rust and 🕊 Bevy, 🏋🏿 Gym Environment and 🕵️ AI Agent based on 🌴 Monte Carlo Tree Search (MCTS) with 🧠 Neural Heuristics (AlphaZero) on 🐍 Python and 🔥PyTorch

 **Sergei Surovtsev** <<ssurovsev@gmail.com>>
 <br />